 Benefits of Certification

 Our gluten-free program provides credible, verified and science-based gluten-free certification with a label consumers can trust.
 The program demonstrates compliance to FDA gluten-free labeling guidelines and provides additional assurance to consumers through facility inspection and testing.
-Learn more about the gluten-free program on the QAI website.

 We can support you in your commitment to achieve gluten-free certification.
 Whether you produce items at the beginning, middle or the end of the supply chain, you can earn gluten-free certification in just five steps.